Note: This one's for niK, because she is goddamn awesome.

 "You're so going to get me fired," Toby said.
 "What're you looking for?"

 "The timestamp from when the message was dumped into your system," Trip said, without stopping.
 "If we can find that, we can figure...out..."

 There was an explosion of new commands in that time frame, and a host of processes that had been altered at the same time.
 "What is this?" she asked, largely to herself.

 "Heck if I know," Toby said anyway.
 "Ask the guy who put it there.
 Dallas thinks he made it outside, but that's crazy.
 If he's here, he's with the veg, because they're the only ones nuts enough to hide him."
-Toby reached past her, and the code winked out.
+Toby reached past her and pressed a key, and the code winked out.
 "You're going to get me in so much shit," he hissed.
 "I was lucky to get this job, you know?"